About Councilmember Hardin

 Prior to joining Council, Councilmember Shannon Hardin served as the External Affairs Manager, LGBTQ liaison, and was on the Religious Advisory Commission for the Office of Mayor Michael B. Coleman.
 In these positions Councilmember Hardin provided a strong voice for the community in city government and working with Columbus City Council to ensure that the city earned a score of 100 on the Human Rights Campaign’s Municipal Equality Index.
 In addition to creating a more queer-inclusive city, Councilmember Hardin developed programs around violence intervention (APPS), African-American wellness (AAMI), and anti-recidivism (Restoration Academy).

-Councilmember Hardin serves on the boards of Columbus Franklin County Housing Advisory as well as the Mid-Ohio Regional Planning Commission.
+Councilmember Hardin serves on the boards of the Joint Columbus and Franklin County Housing Advisory Board as well as the Mid-Ohio Regional Planning Commission.
 Hardin has been recognized by Columbus Alive as a person to watch, Columbus CEO as an Up and Comer, by City Pulse as a Young Professional to Know, and by Who’s Who in Black Columbus as an Interesting Personality of 2014.
 He is also a member of the Conference of Minority Transportation Officials.
 He was appointed to Council on October 7th of 2014 and won election on November 3rd of 2015.
 Councilmember Hardin earned his bachelor’s degree from Morehouse College after studying abroad in Nairobi, Kenya.
 Born and raised on the south side of Columbus, Councilmember Hardin is a proud member of the Mount Olivet Baptist Church.